 Library Partnership Resource Center - 1130 NE 16th Avenue Gainesville, FL 32601

-Tuesdays from 9 am - 5 pm and Wednesdays from 9 am - 6 pm: There are opportunities to serve as a receptionist and front desk, assist with special projects, and assist to after-school homework help.
+Tuesdays from 9 am - 5 pm and Wednesdays from 9 am - 6 pm: There are opportunities to serve as a receptionist and front desk assistant, assist with special projects, and assist in after-school homework help.

 Thursdays from 9 am - 6 pm - There are opportunities to assist with after-school homework help, food distribution, and assist in the clothing closet.